Jump to section

 Where Does Integration by Parts Come From?

-You might be surprised to learn that the formula for integration by parts is derived directly from the familiar Product Rule for derivatives.
+You might be surprised to learn that the formula for integration by parts is derived directly from the familiar Product Rule theorem for derivatives.
 Let's review the formula for the Product Rule, which states that the derivative of a product of two functions is equal to the first function times the derivative of the second, plus the second function times the derivative of the first:

 dxd(uv)=udxdv+vdxdu Multiplying both sides of the equation by the differential dx, we obtain: